AlfredA93/recipe-repo-2/README.md

 ![Bookmarks](/documentation/readme-img/features/bookmarks.webp)

 Pagination
 - Users can go through pages of recipes on the home screen and through their bookmarks.
+The page button appears in the button right of the screen.
 ![Pagination](/documentation/readme-img/features/pagination.webp)
+- Bookmarks page pagination
 ![Pagination](/documentation/readme-img/features/pagination-bk.webp)

 ### Message Alerts
 Message alerts are present throughout all user interactions with the website.
 They appear as below and also when errors occur, the error messages are listed in [TESTING](TESTING.md)